 Action Note 1 Decide which calibration routine to use for calibrating the robot.
 Reference calibration.
 External cable packages (DressPack) and tools can stay fitted on the robot.
 Fine calibration.
 All external cable packages (DressPack) and tools must be removed from the robot.
 If the robot is to be calibrated with reference calibration: Find previous reference values for the axis or create new reference values.
 These values are to be used after the repair procedure is completed, for calibration of the robot.
-If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible.
-Follow the instructions given in the reference calibration routine on the FlexPendant to create reference values.
-Creating new values requires possibility to move the robot.
-Read more about reference calibration for Axis Calibration in Reference calibration routine on page 618 .
-If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.
+If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. ence calibration routine on the FlexPendant to create reference values.
+Creating new values requires possibility to If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.

 Action Note 1 Decide which calibration routine to use, and take actions accordingly prior to beginning the repair procedure.
 2 If needed, jog the robot to an appropriate working position that allows space for motor replacement.
-3 Turn off all:
+3 DANGER Turn off all: • electric power supply • hydraulic pressure supply • air pressure supply to the robot, before entering the safeguarded space.

-Action Note 4 Remove the plug from the venting hole.
-This is done to evacuate air during refitting of the motor. xx2200002147 XX2200002147 5 Protection type Foundry Plus Remove the axis-1 cable protection plates by removing the attachment screws. xx2200001430
+Action Note 4 Protection type Foundry Plus Remove the axis-1 cable protection plates by removing the attachment screws. xx2200001430